puppetlabs/puppetserver/documentation/external_ssl_termination.markdown

     that URL encoding is not sufficient, all space characters must be encoded as `%20` and not `+` characters.

-  * In the event that the previously described HTTP headers are received while Puppet Server is still configured to use HTTPS, core Ruby Puppet application code will only use the header values -- and not an SSL-layer client certificate -- to determine the client subject name, authentication status, and certificate.
+  * If the `allow-header-cert-info` setting is set to true, then, even if the web server is hosting an HTTPS connection, core Ruby Puppet application code will only use the client HTTP header values -- and not an SSL-layer client certificate -- to determine the client subject name, authentication status, and certificate.
 This pertains to validation of the client via rules in the [auth.conf]